Healthcare Conference Speakers

 CEO

-Core Linen Service
+Core Linen Services

 Mike Barner serves as the Chief Executive Officer for Core Linen Services, a national leader in Healthcare Laundry and Linen Services, catering to over 1,000 locations across the United States.
 With more than 35 years of experience in food and facility services, Mike has held numerous operational and technology leadership roles, showcasing his versatility and expertise in the field.